ericclappier-eaton/fty-alert-flexible/README.md

 ### return values

 * OK - no alert, values are in range
-* LOW_CRITICAL -- critical alert, value is too low
+* LOW_CRITICAL -- critical alert, value is very low
-* LOW_WARNING -- warning alert, value is too low
+* LOW_WARNING -- warning alert, value is low
-* HIGH_WARNING -- warning alert, value is too high
+* HIGH_WARNING -- warning alert, value is high
-* HIGH_CRITICAL -- critical alert, value is too high
+* HIGH_CRITICAL -- critical alert, value is very high

 There is also WARNING and CRITICAL.
 Those are equal to HIGH_WARNING and HIGH_CRITICAL.